 Steph Buongiorno, PhD, is a postdoctoral research fellow in data science and high-performance computing (HPC) at Emory University’s Department of Data and Decision Sciences.
-Her transdisciplinary research produces knowledge that extends beyond the limits of any single field, introducing new methods for interpreting texts, data, culture, and society.
+She is also the director of Democracy Lab and the development of the Democracy Viewer.
+Her transdisciplinary research produces new knowledge that extends beyond the boundaries of any single field by introducing new methods for interpreting texts, data, culture, and society.
+Her work has been published by Cambridge University Press, AAAI, and IEEE, and supported by the National Science Foundation (NSF), the National Endowment for the Humanities (NEH), and the National Institute of Justice (NIJ).
+She enjoys poetry, all sorts of sensory things, and quiet underwater worlds.

 's Picture